ztachip/ztachip/Documentation/HardwareDesign.md

 FPU operates from SRAM memory space only

-- FPU data input must first be transfered from PCORE or DDR space to SRAM space by DP instructions
+- FPU data input must first be transferred from PCORE or DDR space to SRAM space by DP instructions

-- FPU results must be transfered to PCORE or DDR space from SRAM space by DP instructions
+- FPU results must be transferred to PCORE or DDR space from SRAM space by DP instructions

 For highest performance, FPU should be used under both HART context.
 There is 1 FPU hardware instance but it can operate under different HART context.
 One can use one HART context to transfer data between SRAM and DDR/PCORE while the other HART context is still busy executing FPU instructions.
 This way, all memory overhead are overlapped with FPU execution.